Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

-Finally, the density matrix can be evaluated using perturbation theory provided that the coupling is sufficiently weak.
+As a final step, the density matrix can be evaluated using perturbation theory provided that the coupling is sufficiently weak.
+This is an important approximation needed to get practical results as the combined system presents a formidable problem.
 The successive orders are given by repeated commutator iterations with the Hamiltonian, leading to a sequence of terms that can be evaluated explicitly, and for which additional approximations and averages are available.
-Using this approach to second-order perturbation theory within the interaction picture (i.e., with $H_{\rm int} = H_{{\rm int},I}$), the perturbative expansion is